sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 Primarily the width, the clocking, the arbitration, and the operation

-And each of these hve a substantial impact on the speed and bandwidth of the bus.
+And each of these have a substantial impact on the speed and bandwidth of the bus.

 ---
 layout: two-cols